 Initially, the cask storage building was relicensed to temporarily store a limited number of casks as part of the re-racking project.
 Further to this intervention, Koeberg intended to increase the number of storage casks and store more storage casks in the CSB for a longer period.
 This required additional analyses and assessments.
 In accordance with US design code standard ASCE 43-05, a new assessment concluded that the CSB building was not suitable for medium-to long-term storage of fuel casks.
-Modification CSB for Fuel Storage Casks) [2] has been raised to harden the structure against seismic hazards and other design basis external events.
+Modification 07147DPDRR0012 (CSB for Fuel Storage Casks) [2] has been raised to harden the structure against seismic hazards and other design-based external events.
 The CSB is capable of storing 11 casks for the full period of LTO.
-The modification to the CSB is planned to be completed by 2024, and its structural integrity will be qualified for the entire period of LTO.
+The modification to the CSB will improve its structural integrity to ensure that it will be qualified for the entire period of LTO.